RossWickham/frm_tool_urc_to_dss/README.md

 # Running the Tool

-The easiest way to run this tool is by running the 'excel_urc_to_dss.bat' file.
+The easiest way to run this tool is by running the 'run_main.bat' file.

 This tool runs using R software bundle.
 A pre-packaged version of all necessary sofware to run the tool is provided in the resources folder:

   R 4.0.3 with dssrip package for DSS read/write RStudio
-  Java
+  DSSVue (with Java)

 The tool may also be ran by loading the main.R script into Rstudio (using the provided R v4.0.3 with dssrip package), and sourcing the script.
+You will need to select the provided version of R with the dssrip package to enable read/write of DSS files.
+This can be done in RStudio be selecting Tools > GLobal Options

 The default behavior of the tool is to process all tabs corresponding to months prior to now.
 This behavior can be overriden by setting the